 A hiatal hernia can affect the body in mild or severe ways.
 The stomach produces acid to breakdown food before it passes into the intestines.
 When a portion of the upper stomach pokes up into the chest through the diaphragm, it can cause stomach acid or food to backup into the esophagus and chest.
 Over time a hiatal hernia opening can grow larger and lead to symptoms growing more severe or more frequent.

-- Q How is a hiatal hernia treated?
+- Q How do other illnesses affect a hiatal hernia?

 - Q What are the treatment options for a hiatal hernia?